hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 -> **NOTE:** The `package_reference_id` should be in the form of `/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/mygroup1/providers/Microsoft.Compute/galleries/gallery1/applications/application1/versions/version1`.

-* `configuration_reference` - (Opptional) Specifies the URI to an Azure Blob that will replace the default configuration for the package if provided.
+* `configuration_reference_blob_uri` - (Optional) Specifies the URI to an Azure Blob that will replace the default configuration for the package if provided.
 Changing this forces a new resource to be created.

-* `order` - (Opptional) Specifies the order in which the packages have to be installed.
+* `order` - (Optional) Specifies the order in which the packages have to be installed.
 Possible values are between `0` and `2,147,483,647`.
 Changing this forces a new resource to be created.

-* `tag` - (Opptional) Specifies a passthrough value for more generic context.
+* `tag` - (Optional) Specifies a passthrough value for more generic context.
 This field can be any valid `string` value.
 Changing this forces a new resource to be created.

 ---